pablo-zafra/portfolio/README.md

 ## Stack

-This is a [Next.js](https://nextjs.org/) project created with `create-next-app` that uses the following technologies:
+This is a [Next.js](https://nextjs.org/) project that uses the following technologies:

 - [React.js](https://react.dev/)
 - [Next.js](https://nextjs.org/)